charmed-kubernetes/kubernetes-docs/pages/k8s/operator-charms.md

 it in the default location (Note: if you run multiple clusters you may wish to merge these files rather than simple replace them).

-Next, add your Kubernetes as a cloud to your Juju controller:
+Next, add your Kubernetes cluster as a cloud to your Juju controller:

 ```bash
 juju add-k8s ck8s --controller $(juju switch | cut -d: -f1)